AJ-Work-Smoothie/jbus/Jbus_Arduino.md

 ```

 1. Include the Jbus_A header
-    - `#include "Jbus.h"`
+    - `#include "Jbus_Arduino.h"`
-2. In `Jbus_config.h` are the serial port options.
+2. In `Jbus_Arduino_config.h` are the serial port options.
 I currently have the correct options selected for the ATMega2560, Micro, Leonoardo, and maybe the P1AM
 3. Create a Jbus object
     - `Jbus devName;`
 4. Set the proper baud rate with `init()`.
 Must call in `void setup`